stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Frequently one wishes to create many plots that have a similar set of formatting options - for example in a thesis or to conform to a journal's specifications.
-The :py:mod:`Stoner.plot.formats` in conjunctions with the :py:attr:`PlotMixin.template` attribute can help here.
+The :py:mod:`Stoner.plot.formats` in conjunctions with the :py:attr:`Data.template` attribute can help here.

-A :py:attr:`PlotMixin.template` template is a set of instructions that controls the default settings for many aspects of a matplotlib figure's style.
+A :py:attr:`Data.template` template is a set of instructions that controls the default settings for many aspects of a matplotlib figure's style.
 In addition the template allows for pyplot formatting commands to be executed during the process of plotting a figure.